rajeshsenh/Chios/README.md

 ## TODO's

 #### IMPORTANT
+ - Add functionality to delete modal.
+ - Add all modals.

+#### IMPORTANT ON HOLD
-- success and failure messages.
+ - Success and failure messages.
  - Color should be added , when creating task itself
  - Work on code reflecting live update.

-#### IMPORTANT ON HOLD
  - [Implement sort](https://jsfiddle.net/8zgsrb5k/)
  - [Integrate and port to React](https://daveceddia.com/create-react-app-express-backend/) - Currently app built using Express | jQuery | MySql